JanUwU42/JanUwU42/README.md

 # About Me
 - 👋 Hi there, I’m @JanUwU42
-- 👀 I’m interested in Coding, Anime, Manga, Games, Science Fiction, Cars, Motorcycles, Photography, Linux, Open Source and more :3
+- 👀 I’m interested in Coding, Anime, Manga, Games, Science Fiction, Cars, Motorcycles, Photography, Linux and Open Source :3
 - 🌱 I’m currently switching over to Linux and I am studying informatics at a university
 - 💻 My favourite editor used to be Atom and is now VSCodium :3